John Galt: "Who is John Galt?"

 The book's opening line, "Who is John Galt?", becomes an expression of helplessness and despair at the current state of the novel's fictionalized world.
 The book's protagonist, Dagny Taggart, hears a number of legends of Galt, before finding him.
 In one legend Galt seeks the lost island of Atlantis, in another he discovers the Fountain of Youth.
 After eventually joining Galt's cause, Taggart learns that all of the stories have an element of truth to them.
 She names the Colorado spur of her railroad line the "John Galt Line" which surprises many people.
 When asked "Who is John Galt?", she replies "We are!"

 Cultural significance

 "The book's hero, John Galt, also continues to live on", wrote journalist Harriet Rubin in a September 2007 article about the influence of Atlas Shrugged.
 Rubin mentions John Galt Solutions (a software company) and the John Galt Corporation (a demolition company) as examples of companies named after the character.

 The use of Galt as a symbol in the context of political or social protest has taken root in some places.
 "Who is John Galt?" signs were seen at Tea Party protests held in the United States and at banking protests in London in April 2009.
-Texas Republican congressman Ron Paul's presidential primary campaign of 2008 included a play on the phrase, using "Who is Ron Paul?" on campaign T-shirts; his web site biography uses the same title.
+Texas Republican congressman Ron Paul's presidential primary campaign of 2008 included a play on the phrase, using "Who is Ron Paul?" on campaign T-shirts; his web site biography used the same title.

-In August 1988, the Louisiana business lobbyist and columnist Edward J. Steimel referred to the United States Congress and the liberal majority elected in 1986 in the last two years of the administration of US President Ronald W. Reagan as "the John Galt Congress".
-Steimel objected to an increase in the minimum wage, a measure which he said would "wreak havoc with the very individuals it is designed to help most – new entrants into the work force and new minority workers in particular".
-Steimel described the public as uninformed people who merely shrug their shoulders and ask "Who is John Galt?" whenever they are questioned about the grip of expanded government on their lives and liberty.

-In May 2011, I Am John Galt: Today's Heroic Innovators Building the World and the Villainous Parasites Destroying It, by libertarian columnist and business consultant Donald Luskin and businessman Andrew Greta was published, profiling modern-day examples of Ayn Rand's iconic heroes and villains.